All Around Austin

 National Museum of the Pacific War

-This museum walks visitors through WWII’s Pacific Theater in a complex that includes the majority of a city block.
-Find engaging exhibits utilizing authentic aircraft and light shows to mimic battle, walk from the beginning of the war to the surrender at Tokyo Bay.
+The National Museum of the Pacific War walks visitors through WWII’s Pacific Theater in a complex that includes the majority of a city block.
+Find engaging exhibits utilizing authentic aircraft and light shows to mimic battle, and walk from the beginning of the war to the surrender at Tokyo Bay.

 Since the majority of the artifacts are indoors, most visitors spend hours reliving history in the George H.W.
 Bush Gallery.
 Strolling through a labyrinth of rooms, find a Japanese Midget Submarine in one exhibit to be followed by a PT Boat in another.

-Then turn the corner to see a B-25.
-A couple of rooms later, a F4F Wildcat Fighter.
-Though this museum offers more than aircraft and vessels.
-Sit a moment and reflect in the Japanese Garden of Peace.
-And the memorial court remembers those lost.
+Then, turn the corner to see a B-25.
+A couple of rooms later, an F4F Wildcat Fighter.
+This museum offers more than aircraft and vessels.
+Sit for a moment and reflect in the Japanese Garden of Peace.
+The memorial court remembers those lost.
+This is one of the top things to do in Fredericksburg, Texas.

 Located 311 E. Austin St. Open Wednesday to Monday from 9 a.m. to 5 p.m. (closed Tuesday).
 Adult admission is $24, seniors are $16, students (6 – 17) are $10 and kids 5 and younger are free.